rmcanany/SolidEdge-VarHandler/README.md

 Inspired by a post on Siemens Community I decided to create this control center to easily evaluate variables range values

-Actual version is limited and will perhaps be expanded per user requests
+The actual version is limited and will perhaps be expanded per user requests

 Feature list:
 - Add any user variables